-This standard describes two types of slip-on flanges, ring-type and hub-type, that may be used interchangeably if the dimensions given in the standard are used.
-The standard also describes blind flanges.
-The flange types and the tables that describe them are
+This standard describes ring-type slip-on flanges and blind flanges.
+The flange pressure limits and the tables that describe them are

-- 1. Ring-type, slip-on flanges (see Tables 2, 5, and 6). - 2.
-Hub-type, slip-on flanges (see Tables 3 and 4). - 3.
-Blind flanges (see Table 7).
+- 1. Ring-type, slip-on flanges (see Tables 2, 3, and 4). - 2.
+Blind flanges (see Table 5).